What does SDN mean

 Proactive versus reactive flow setup

-OpenFlow operations have two types of flow setups, Proactive and Reactive.
+OpenFlow operations have two types of flow setups: Proactive and Reactive.

 With Proactive, the controller can populate the flow tables ahead of time, similar to a typical routing.
 However, the packet-in event never occurs by pre-defining your flows and actions ahead of time in the switch’s flow tables.
 The result is all packets are forwarded at line rate.
-With Reactive, the network devices react to traffic, consults the OpenFlow controller, and create a rule in the flow table based on the instruction.
+With Reactive, the network devices react to traffic, consult the OpenFlow controller, and create a rule in the flow table based on the instruction.
 The problem with this approach is that there can be many CPU hits.

 OpenFlow protocol